mayeranalytics/pyUBX/ubx/readme.md

 - **[Beaglebone Black](https://beagleboard.org/black)**: Well equipped with on-board flash, 2 x SPI, 2 x I<sup>2</sup>C, 4 x UART, etc., but not so cheap (around 50$).
 - **[Pine64](https://www.pine64.org)**: Rather large and power hungry (300-800mA current draw), but cheap yet powerful with an Allwinner R18 quad-core A64 processor and [generous I/O](https://drive.google.com/file/d/0B0cEs0lxTtL3YU1CNmJ2bEIzTlE/view).
 - [**UDOO Neo**](https://www.udoo.org/docs-neo/Introduction/Introduction.html): i.MX 6SoloX-based with 3 x UART, 3 x I<sup>2</sup>C, but only 1 x SPI.
 The basic version is about 50$.

+Although this has not been tested, a microcontroller running [MicroPython](https://micropython.org) or [CircuitPython](https://circuitpython.org) should be capable of using this library with modifications.
+(In particular, CircuitPython does not support threading, which is used by `UBXManager`.)

 #### Typical setup